leartpro/Quap/README.md

 FAQ
 ---

+<font size="3">Q</font> :
-Q: I do not receive messages when I am offline.
+I do not receive messages when I am offline.
 Is this normal?

+<font size="3">A</font>:
-A: Yes, Quap is a livechat to collect as little data as possible.
+Yes, Quap is a livechat to collect as little data as possible.

+<font size="3">Q</font>:
-Q: I changed my device and now I don't see my messages.
+I changed my device, and now I don't see my messages.
 Have they been deleted?

+<font size="3">A</font>:
-A: Your messages are only stored on your device and give you absolute control over your data.
+Your messages are only stored on your device and give you absolute control over your data.
 The ability to transfer your messages to another device is currently under development.

 The Outlook
 -----------

-This project is currently still under development.
+####This project is currently still under development.

-* Planned features are:
+* ####Planned features are:
   - decentralized data synchronization
   - accessibility in the local network via DNS
   - live server console